dgoppenheimer/md-sims/docs/getting-started.md

         your site.
 Additionally, you can use `pip freeze` to create a lockfile, so builds are reproducible at all times:

-        ```
+        ```zsh
         pip freeze > requirements.txt
         ```

         Now, the lockfile can be used for installation:

-        ```
+        ```zsh
         pip install -r requirements.txt
         ```

     [^1]:
       Note that improvements of existing features are sometimes released as patch releases, like for example improved rendering of content tabs, as they're not considered to be new features.

 This will automatically install compatible versions of all dependencies:
 [MkDocs], [Markdown], [Pygments] and [Python Markdown Extensions].
 Material for